How To Make A Distressed Napkin Decoupage Lamp

 If you love the distressed blue and white vase trends this spring, I can’t wait for you to see how I made a napkin decoupage lamp that has a distressed look.
+Today’s tutorial will take you step-by-step through adding napkins to a $1.00 thrift store lamp and transforming it into trending and stylish decor.
+Whether you have an old lamp begging for a makeover or want to transform a thrifted find, I’ve got you covered.
+Just grab your supplies and let’s get started.

-I’ve been seeing these vases everywhere including online at Magnolia.
+I’ve been seeing these vases everywhere, including online at Magnolia.
 Since I love the look, I ordered some of these napkins to make my own version of these vases.

 However, before I could find the vases I wanted, I found this lamp at the Habitat ReStore for only $1.00.